5 Tips on how to Parent through a crisis

 - Stick to routine as much as possible.

 As much as your kids may want to rebel against anything you say, part of them wants routine.
 Having a routine helps them feel a little bit more safe during times of uncertainty.
 They know what to expect and helps reduce again the anxiety, fear and worry they may be experiencing.
+It is ok to keep them going with their school work and keeping them busy with ABCmouse.

 - Give them space to feel the emotions